Marc D. Pell, Ph.D.

-Marc Pell specializes in how we communicate emotions, attitudes, and other intentions while speaking.
-His lab’s goal is to advance knowledge of how humans communicate and interact socially through analysis of social, cognitive, and neural dimensions of spoken language behaviour.
+Marc Pell’s research specializes in how we communicate emotions, attitudes, and other intentions while speaking.
+Members of the “Neuropragmatics and Emotion Lab” aim to advance knowledge of how humans communicate and interact socially through analysis of social, cognitive, and neural dimensions of spoken language behaviour.
 Many of these studies focus on how emotions and interpersonal meanings (e.g., politeness, confidence) are communicated and understood through prosody (a speaker’s “tone of voice”).
-A complementary goal of his research is to understand how acquired diseases of the brain affect the ability to communicate emotions and non-literal (“pragmatic”) meanings in spoken language.
+A complementary goal of this research is to understand how acquired disease of the brain affects the ability to communicate emotions and non-literal (“pragmatic”) meanings in spoken language.
 His work is currently funded by NSERC and SSHRC.

 Affiliation: Professor, School of Communication Sciences and Disorders, Faculty of Medicine

 University: McGill University